Anglo-Saxon paganism: Sacrifice

-Priests and kings
+Priests

 Wilson stated that "virtually nothing" was known of the pre-Christian priesthood in Anglo-Saxon England, although there are two references to Anglo-Saxon pagan priests in the surviving textual sources.
 One is that provided by Bede, which refers to Coifi of Northumbria.

-North has backed Chaney's view that kings mediated between the gods and the people on the basis of a lack of any obvious priesthood.
+North has backed Chaney's view that kings mediated between the gods and the people on the basis of a lack of any obvious priesthood, although Dunn feels the concept of 'sacral kingship' no longer has much credibility within scholarship; a trend observable in scholarship of the last several decades regarding ideas of priest kings in several other ancient cultures around the world (for example the Minoan civilization and Indus Valley Civilization).

 One of the inhumation burials excavated at Yeavering, classified as Grave AX, has been interpreted as being that of a pre-Christian priest; although the body was not able to be sexed or aged by osteoarchaeologists, it was found with a goat's skull buried by its feet and a long wooden staff with metal fittings beside it.
 There have also been suggestions that individuals who were biologically male but who were buried in female costume may have represented a form of magico-religious specialists in Anglo-Saxon England.
 It has been suggested that these individuals were analogous to the Seiðmenn recorded in Old Norse sources.
 This possibility is linked to an account provided by Tacitus in his Germania in which he refers to a male pagan priest who wore female clothing.

 Campbell suggested that it might have been priestly authorities who organised the imposition of physical penalties in early Anglo-Saxon England, with secular authorities only taking on this role during the conversion to Christianity.
-The concept of 'sacral kingship' no longer has much credibility within scholarship.